cladam/cladam.github.io/_projects/tbdflow.md

 This tool is built around a specific philosophy of Trunk-Based Development:

 * **Main is the default.** The `commit` command is your everyday go-to.
 It automates pulling the latest changes, committing, and pushing directly to `main`, promoting small, frequent integrations.
-* **Branches are the exception.** While feature, release, and hotfix branches are supported, they’re treated as short-lived exceptions and not the norm.
+* **Branches are the exception.** While branches are supported, they’re treated as short-lived exceptions and not the norm.
 * **Cleanup is automatic.** The complete command enforces branch short-livedness by merging and automatically tagging (release/hotfix) and deleting completed branches, helping keep your repo tidy.
 * **Conventional Commits encouraged.** Commit messages follow [Conventional Commits](https://www.conventionalcommits.org/) for clarity and consistency.